Ab0213ab/Ab0213ab/README.md

  <hr>

-<h3>If you happen to find my repos, I would welcome any advice or enhancements for the code you see.
-Perhaps we will work together in the future, thanks for stopping by.</h3>
+<h3>I am, of course, using GitHub for version control.
+However, I'm also using it as a way to track my progress all the way from my very first academic assignments to my most recent professional projects.
+If you happen to find my repos, I would welcome any advice or enhancements for the code you see!
+Perhaps we will work together in the future.
+Thanks for stopping by!</h3>